zhoupc/CNMF_E/README.md

 Reference
 =======
+**Please cite this paper when you use CNMF-E for your research.
+Thanks!**

 **Zhou, P.**, Resendez, S. L., Stuber, G. D., Kass, R. E., & Paninski, L. (2016). *Efficient and accurate extraction of in vivo calcium signals from microendoscopic video data*. arXiv preprint arXiv:1605.07266.

 **Note**: This manusript is relatively old.
 We made main changes to our model and algorithms.
 The new version will be updated soon.